vasi/ew-presentations/midcamp-2016-upgrades/README.md

 * Integrates with GitHub branches and pull requests
 * Email notifications when something breaks
-* Catches very unexpected bugs, eg: servers disappearing, unmaintained packages
+* Catches event unexpected bugs, eg: servers disappearing, unmaintained packages
 * Allows use of docker, so test environment is consistent with dev/prod

 --end--

-## Docker

-* Easily build and run virtualized containers
-* Easy to spin up an exact copy of your site
-  * If something breaks, just spin it up again
-  * This is very useful for minor updates!
-* Consistent environment in dev/staging/prod

---end--

-## CircleCI & Docker
+## CircleCI

 CircleCI is configured with a circle.yml file: